uprighted-learners/unit-5-poke-blog/readme.md

 - [ ] Install the project's dependencies using `npm install`
 - [ ] Start the server by running `index.js` using `npm run dev`.
-- [ ] Visit your running server at `http://localhost:3000` with a web browser.

 ## Server Setup